Operator splitting for dissipative delay equations: Order of convergence

+and the assertion is proved. \end{proof} We remark that Hansen and Stillfjord in their paper \cite{Hansen-Stillfjord} investigated Lie splitting for abstract nonlinear delay equations and obtained analogous results to ours.

-We now want to weaken the assumption about $\ran\Phi$ and still obtain a convergence rate result.
+Now we want to weaken the assumption about $\ran\Phi$ and still obtain a convergence rate result.
 To do so we directly calculate the local error of the splitting.
 The splitting procedure is certainly stable, as all appearing semigroups are of type $\gamma$.
-So without changing the stability of the splitting, we can take arbitrary equivalent norms on $\calE$, and so get rid of the function $\tau$.
-Let us record this fact for later reference: there exist constnats $M\geq 1$ and $\omega\in \RR$ such that
+After renorming the space $\calE$ as described in the paragraph preceding Theorem \ref{thm:webb} both $\calT_1$ and $\calT_2$ become quasi-contraction semigroups of type $\gamma$, and thus in the new norm the splitting is stable.
+Hence (for any equivalent norm) there is a constant $\widetilde M\geq 1$ with